Alligator Creek meatworks

-Alligator Creek Meatworks is an important historical business in Queensland contributing to processing of food for the growing population and processing meet while the meat and cattle industry expanded the economy of the local area and of Australia with the introduction of meat exportation.
+Alligator Creek Meatworks is an important historical business in Queensland, Australia.
+It contributed to processing of food for the growing population by processing meat.
+Through the introduction of meat exports, it expanded the economy of the local meat and cattle industry and more widely throughout Australia.
 Early meatworks included boiling down and preserving.
 Later meatworks used freezer technology and equipment.
 The meatworks is no longer in operation, but the photos and historical accounts provide an insight into rural life in early Australia and Queensland.

 The historical photos and references of the meatworks available and inclusions in early newspapers reports on production for investors and shareholders use highlight the importance of the meatworks industry to the growth of Australia.

 The meatworks was earmarked to be in closed in approximately October 1920 because of a shortage of shipping.
 It continued until 1946 under the management of the Swift Meat Co when it threatened to close because of employee strikes and disputes about leaving work 15 minutes early to catch the train back to the city.
 It was operational until 1966 when it shifted to Stuart.
 The plant was dismantled for scrap metal.

 See also Ross River Meatworks for more details.